deliriusz/foundry-yul-puzzles/README.md

 # About
+Virgin Solidity devs use Yul embedded into Solidity assembly block.
+Chads use pure Yul.
+Legends use Huff...

+Before being a legend, one shall go through the path of a Yul chad.

+## About, again
 This is a repo containing Yul puzzles to improve your Yul skills.
 Shoutdout to CodeForce, who created this template.
+GLHF!

 ## Repository installation